 All classes at Westminster ESC follow the underlying principles of TEACCH.

 Westminster ESC have been included this year in the NEMLDC Speech Pathologist in Schools pilot program.
 This program provides a specialist assessment, intervention, consultation and training service for schools.
-Lauren Redman has joined our team for 2022 as our school based speech pathologist, working on Mondays and alternate Fridays.
+Lauren Redman has joined our team for 2022 as our school based speech pathologist, working once a week on Wednesdays.
 Lauren will be reviewing school assessments, providing staff with professional learning and supporting staff in developing curriculum programs utilising Augmentative and Alternative Communication (AAC) including electronic devices and PODD.
 This aligns with our Business and Operational plans priorities of student communication and positive behaviour.

 Westminster ESC runs a whole school bike riding program to promote a healthy lifestyle, develop road safety skills and use active travel as a viable form of transport.
 We have a range of tricycles, bicycles, balance bikes and modified bikes to allow all students to participate at their own level.